-- A lot can be done with basic IVA, already! [pare rule For more advanced exploration/analysis tasks - For more advanced exploration/analysis tasks, we extend it (in seveal steps): - IVA, level 2: logical combinations of brushes is on utilizing the feature definition language [Dieisch et al. 2007] - IVA, I. 3: attribute derivation; advanced brushing, with interactive formula editor; e.g., similarity in and - IVA, I4: application-specific feature extraction based on vortex extraction methods for flow a ary week of the second second - Level 4: application-specific procedures - tailored solutions (for a specific problem) - "deep" information drill-down - etc.
+- A lot can be done with basic IVA, already! [pare rule - For more advanced exploration/analysis tasks, we extend it (in seveal steps): - IVA, level 2: logical combinations of brughes utilizing the feature definition language [Direisch et and one) - IVA, I. 3: attribute derivation; advanced brushing, with interactive formula editor; e.g., similarity in the - IVA, I4: application-specific feature extraction based on vortex extraction methods for flow a any - Level 4: application-specific procedures - tailored solutions (for a specific problem) - "deep" information drill-down - etc.